lxdev-bit/human-amygdala-subregions-iEEG/README.md

 # Analysis Functions and Scripts for iEEG Local activity, Connectivity, Decoding, and Statistical Analysis

-This repository contains seven MATLAB functions and R scripts used in the connectivity, decoding, time–frequency, and statistical analyses reported in the paper:
+This repository contains eight MATLAB functions and R scripts used in the connectivity, decoding, time–frequency, and statistical analyses reported in the paper:

 **“Functional specialization and dynamical interaction in human amygdala subregions support fearful-expression recognition.”**